railiavaliullina/Monte-Carlo-First-And-Every-Visit/README.md

 # About The Project

-Implemented first and every visit policy evaluation algorithm.
+First and every visit policy evaluation algorithms implementation.